ricardomm7/leaflink/docs/sprintB/us013/02.analysis/Readme.md

-# US013 - Apply an algorithm that returns the routes to be opened, with minimum cost.
+# US013 - Apply an algorithm that returns the routes to be opened, with minimum cost

 ## 2. Analysis